nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add -l n/P6 Maths c/20 p/80 t/Monday 1200-1400`

-> :bulb: The lesson's capacity, pricing and timing are optional details for tutors to include.
+> :bulb: The lesson's capacity, price and timing are optional details for tutors to include.

 ### Deleting a lesson : `del -l`